ChelseaStats/mute-filters-for-tweetbot/ReadMe.md

 + `predictthesix` - some people i follow promote these, but i don't really care
 + `chelseafansYT` - some people i follow promote these, but i don't really care
 + `BreathSport` - some people i follow write for these but i don't really care.
++ `BreatheSport` - some people i follow write for these but i don't really care.
 + `GetWestChelsea` - some people i follow write for these but i don't really care.
 + `uMAXitFootball` - some people i follow write for these but i don't really care.